The CLARITY Study

 The CLARITY Core Study was conducted by FDA researchers at FDA’s National Center for Toxicological Research.
 The methodology for conducting the CLARITY Core Study is consistent with established testing guidelines and the study was conducted according to Good Laboratory Practice requirements to ensure study quality.

 It is expected that the CLARITY Core Study will also be published in the peer-reviewed scientific literature, most likely in early 2019.
-In addition, NTP will work to integrate all findings from the CLARITY Core Study and the academic studies.
+In addition, NTP will work to integrate all findings from the CLARITY Core Study and academic studies.
 A report on this activity is expected in 2019.